A visual iOS testing framework that loves your apps

 Create a feature scaffold for your first feature:

 Have a look at the newly created features and support subdirectories and start hacking away.

-Alternatively, check out our nice zucchini-demo project featuring an easy to explore Zucchini setup around Apple's CoreDataBooks sample.
-And please, feel free to contribute a better Getting Started tutorial ;)
+Make sure you check out the zucchini-demo project featuring an easy to explore Zucchini setup around Apple's CoreDataBooks sample.